Our volunteers share our vision of a better world for all young people.

 Since our first international volunteers were placed in 1977, WUSC has provided over 10,000 Canadians with high quality, rewarding, and safe volunteer opportunities.
 Whether you are a recent graduate, mid-career, or retired you can give your time and expertise in support of development programs that improve education, economic, and empowerment opportunities for youth in developing countries.

 Our international volunteer positions connect you to local partners in over a dozen countries across Asia and Africa, and the Americas.
 By sharing knowledge and challenging the status quo, our volunteers have helped strengthen hundreds of emerging and established organizations and enhance the skills of more than 50,000 people delivering essential services to communities around the world.
 What will your contribution be?

-In response to the COVID-19 pandemic, WUSC is recruiting Canadians to e-volunteer with our partners in Africa and Asia.
-Join us by contributing your time and skills from your kitchen table to advance gender equality and economic empowerment around the world.
-Apply now to become an e-volunteer!
+In response to the COVID-19 pandemic, WUSC is recruiting Canadians to e-volunteer with our partners in Africa and Asia, as well as recruiting Canadians and other expatriates currently residing in Ghana, Uganda, Jordan, Kenya, Malawi, Sri Lanka and Vietnam.
+View our opportunities here.
 Now more than ever, we need your support!

 Our partner selection process draws upon our established global networks and our understanding of local contexts in the countries where we work.
 We prioritize partner values, mission, and sustainability to ensure you receive a rewarding experience with lasting results.

 Training and Support

 Prior to your departure, you will receive training that prepares you for your volunteer experience.
 While in country, our experienced staff manage all logistics and can help you navigate linguistic and cultural nuances.